 While all MDL lawsuits were dismissed or resolved through the First MDL Settlement, the First MDL Settlement did not resolve PFOA personal injury claims of plaintiffs who did not have cases or claims in the MDL or personal injury claims based on diseases first diagnosed after February 11, 2017.
 Approximately 96 plaintiffs filed matters after the First MDL Settlement.
 In January 2021, EID and Chemours entered into settlement agreements with counsel representing these plaintiffs, providing for a settlement of all but one of the 96 then filed and pending cases, as well as additional pre-suit claims, under which those cases and claims of settling plaintiffs were resolved for approximately \$83 (the "Second MDL Settlement").
-During the year ended December 31, 2021, Chemours contributed approximately \$29 and DuPont and Corteva each contributed approximately \$27 to the Second MDL Settlement.
+Chemours contributed approximately \$29 and DuPont and Corteva each contributed approximately \$27 to the Second MDL Settlement.